-Voc Rehab, or VR, stands for Vocational Rehabilitation, and refers to a state/federal agency that helps people who meet certain qualifications find jobs.
+The New Hampshire Bureau of Vocational Rehabilitation, also known as Voc Rehab, or VR, is a state/federal agency that helps people who meet certain qualifications find jobs.
 This help can include helping pay for your education after high school.
 In New Hampshire, VR is part of the Department of Education.

-NH Voc Rehab works with individual students and also sponsors activities for groups of students:
+NH VR works with individual students and also sponsors activities for groups of students:

 Contact VR in New Hampshire.
 You can contact VR directly – you do not need to go through a school.